-- When placing the system into the service position, ensure that all stability plates are firmly in position to prevent the rack from toppling. - Ensure that only one system unit is in the service position at a time. - Ensure that the cables at the rear of the system unit do not catch or bind as you pull the system unit forward in the rack. - When the rails are fully extended, the rail safety latches lock into place.
+- When placing the system into the service position, it is essential that all stability plates are firmly in position to prevent the rack from toppling.
+Ensure that only one system unit is in the service position at a time. - Ensure that the cables at the rear of the system unit do not catch or bind as you pull the system unit forward in the rack. - When the rails are fully extended, the rail safety latches lock into place.
 This action prevents the system from being pulled out too far.

-To place an 8408-44E or 8408-E8E system into the service position, complete the following steps:
+To place a rack-mounted system into the service position, complete the following steps:

 - 1. Ensure that you have the electrostatic discharge (ESD) wrist strap attached.
 If not, attach it now. - 2.
-If you have not already done so, remove the front cover from the system.
-For instructions, see "Removing the front cover from an 8408-44E or 8408-E8E system" on page 40. - 3.
-Remove the shipping screws, if they are not removed already. - 4.
-Release the side latches (A) by pressing them downward and then outward as shown in the following figure.
+If you have not already done so, remove the front cover of the system.
+For instructions, see "Removing the front cover" on page 21. - 3.
+Remove the front screws (A) that secure the system unit to the rack.